 In fact, they’d be a fun appetizer or snack to make with your kids!
 Help them with cutting up the peppers and green onions (depending on their age) and they can do just about everything else on their own.

-In a bowl, combine all of the ingredients except for the tortillas.
+In a medium bowl, combine all of the ingredients except for the tortillas.
 Sometimes I do this by hand, but I often use a hand mixer to quickly mix the filling together.

 (If you stop here, you have an amazing cream cheese spread for toasted bagels.
 Just sayin’.)